Valeria9533/Data_exchange_quality_checking/README.md

 Description:
 1. Set addresses of devices (preferably do not use address 2), then click "Connect" and choose COM-port
 2. Set baudrate
-3. Set transmission interval
+3. Set transmission interval (for "master" mode)
-4. Choose the mode (master or slave)
+4. Choose the mode ("master" or "slave")

 If you have chosen "master" mode, data transmission will start automatically (numbers in sequence 10,20,30..f0..ff).